Lower Body Lift Overview

 The lower body lift procedure is performed with general anesthesia and requires an overnight stay in a hospital or accredited surgical facility.
 Due to its nature, a spinal anesthesia may also be administered.
 The surgery lasts from 5 to 8 hours depending on the number of procedures performed.
 Patients who have a lower body lift will experience a slow recovery process.
 Aside from extensive incisions, the body and skin need adequate time to adjust to their new positions created by the surgery.
 Most patients will need 2-3 weeks before returning to a light routine.
 It can take up to a full year for the final results of this surgery to appear.

-The combination of procedures can cost an average of $10,000 to $17,500.
-The cost fluctuation depends on the patient’s aesthetic goals as the number of procedures performed in one session will cause the cost to fluctuate.
+The cost depends on the patient’s aesthetic goals as the number of procedures performed in one session.
 There are also cases when costs are driven up when the surgical sessions are staged into separate procedures.
-During the initial consultation, we will discuss the recommended treatment plan and the associated costs.
+Schedule an appointment for a customized consultation with Dr. Beck to determine the cost of your procedure.

 Plan Your Procedure